 A more sophisticated way of monitoring applications in Docker containers doesn’t require users to touch their images at all.
-Ruxit provides such a solution.
+Dynatrace provides such a solution.
 It seamlessly integrates with existing Docker environments and automatically detects the creation of containers.
-Upon creation of a new container on a Docker host, Ruxit Agent hooks into the container and provides code for injecting the respective sensor into the containerized processes.
+Upon creation of a new container on a Docker host, Dynatrace Agent hooks into the container and provides code for injecting the respective sensor into the containerized processes.

 In this way users don’t have to touch their images; they only need to install Dynatrace Agent on the hosts that have a Docker engine installed.
 They are freed from configuration efforts each time a new agent version becomes available.

 Dynatrace offers full-featured Docker monitoring, giving you all the same monitoring functionality for dockerized applications that is available for non-containerized applications.